Are Personal Savings an Asset In Divorce?

 Are any savings exempt from a financial settlement?

-There is only one exemption and this is if you are able to prove that the savings were occurred before the marriage, classing it as a non-matrimonial asset.
+There is only one exemption and this is if you are able to prove that the savings were built up before the marriage, classing it as a non-matrimonial asset.

 Some examples are: